FinaMunzi/Capstone-4-Disease-Prediction-ML/README.md

 [![Screenshot-2023-07-14-at-1-21-59-AM.png](https://i.postimg.cc/25phvqM7/Screenshot-2023-07-14-at-1-21-59-AM.png)](https://postimg.cc/Yv3vBSpv)

-1. The code `train.isnull().any()` is used to check for null values in the DataFrame `train`.

 When `train.isnull().any()` is executed, it returns a Series that indicates whether each column in the DataFrame contains any null values.
 If a column contains at least one null value, the corresponding value in the Series will be `True`; otherwise, it will be `False`.

 By using `train.isnull().any()`, you can quickly identify which columns in the `train` DataFrame have missing values.
 This information is helpful for data cleaning and preprocessing steps, as you can decide how to handle or impute the missing values based on the specific column.

-2. The code train.drop('Unnamed: 133', inplace=True, axis=1) is used to drop the column named 'Unnamed: 133' from the DataFrame train.
+The code train.drop('Unnamed: 133', inplace=True, axis=1) is used to drop the column named 'Unnamed: 133' from the DataFrame train.

 [Screenshot-2023-07-14-at-1-27-29-AM.png](https://postimg.cc/mhndsbd2)